-When the property is rented out and tax is paid on this income , then, there are adjustments made to the calculation for the normal non-resident tax paid for the year , which deducts the days that property was occuped hence this tax is based only on the number of days the property was unoccuped by tenants.
+When the property is rented out and tax is paid on this income, adjustments are made to the calculation for the normal non-resident tax.
+The amount of this tax to pay is then based only on the number of days the property was unoccupied by tenants.

 Changes to tax rates